CrispCode/shimmer/README.md

 To generate a documentation use `npm run docs`
 If you want to check functionality you can use `npm run test`

-## Polyfill

-In order to support older versions of browsers, you can use [polyfill.io](https://polyfill.io)

 ## Shimmer classes

   |Name|Usage|Description|